jlu-ilr-hydro/odmf/odmf/static/media/help/index.md

 The ODMF system is a web app and has three main functions:

 1. Share and annotate field data by **uploading** files using the help:file-manager
-2. Make structure timeseries findable, accessible, interoperable and researchable by **importing** data in help:datasets.
+2. Make structured timeseries findable, accessible, interoperable and researchable by **importing** data in help:datasets.
    The data can be presented in a help:plot
 3. Facilitate communication about field work coordination with help:messenger and jobs